Complementarities in Sparse Two-Sided Interaction Models: BI Framework and Tukey Model

 The Tukey model introduces complementarities in a simple and interpretable way.
-To capture richer complementarity patterns, one can relax its restrictions and consider more flexible interaction functions: the BLM model allows the interaction parameter to be firm-specific, accommodating heterogeneity in complementarities across firms; the seriation model provides a fully nonparametric alternative, imposing only monotonicity and leaving the cross-partial derivative unrestricted.
+To capture richer complementarity patterns, Supplementary Material~\ref{sec:sm_extensions} considers two additional specifications.
+The \emph{heterogeneous-slope} model allows the Tukey interaction parameter to vary across firms, accommodating heterogeneity in complementarities across one side of the match.
+The \emph{isotonic} model requires the interaction function to be strictly increasing in each argument but otherwise leaves its complementarity structure unrestricted.